usnistgov/OSCAL/source/roadmap.html.md

-# NIST Open Security Controls Assessment Language Roadmap
+# NIST Open Security Controls Assessment Language (OSCAL) Roadmap

 ## The problem solved by OSCAL
-With the advent of cloud and IoT, Information Technology complexity is increasing in concert with their associated security vulnerabilities.
+With the advent of cloud and IoT, Information Technology complexity is increasing in concert with its' associated security vulnerabilities.
 IT security professionals must ensure their information systems comply with regulatory control catalogs and frameworks such as NIST 800.53, NIST Cyber Security Framework, ISO/IEC 27001, COBIT, PCI, HIPAA, etc. which have security controls and policies that in some cases can be mutually exclusive.
 Furthermore, they often have to address security controls from multiple control catalogs.
 Much of their work is done in spreadsheets and documents driving paper-based compliance which is out-of-date the day after it's written, often leaving critical risks undiscovered or unaddressed.

 ### Why is OSCAL needed?
+OSCAL serves to address these issues:
 - Traceability from selection of security controls to implementation to assessment is largely manual and proprietary producing widely varying unstructured artifacts
 - Multi-tenant and mixed ownership of system components complicates assessment
 - Security control and system information is represented in proprietary ways